chenye/chenye.github.io/_posts/publications/2015-10-06-fcm-gene-asc.md

 <a href="http://www.sugarscape.net/downloads/2015-fcm-gene-asc.pdf">PDF Download<a/>

-Code and data are uploaded to the github repository named <a href="https://github.com/chenye/fcm">fcm<a/>.
+Code and data are uploaded to <a href="https://github.com/chenye/fcm">a repository named fcm in my github<a/>.